andyelu/andyelu/README.md

 # 💫 About Me:
-I'm a sophomore computer science student at the University of Arizona.
+I'm a junior computer science student at the University of Arizona.
 I'm passionate about low-level programming and game development

 # 🚀 What I'm Up To:
 - Currently working on a retro-3D horror game!